ruby/ruby/doc/scheduler.md

   def io_wait(io, events, timeout) end

-  # Sleep the current task for the specified duration, or forever if not
-  # specified.
-  # @param duration [Numeric] The amount of time to sleep in seconds.
-  def kernel_sleep(duration = nil)
-  end

   # Block the calling fiber.
   # @parameter blocker [Object] What we are waiting on, informational only.
   # @parameter timeout [Numeric | Nil] The amount of time to wait for in seconds.